The Great Question: Where Is God?

 The Bible teaches us that self-control is essential to living a Christian life.
 We must exercise our self-control or we become controlled by our weakness.
 Our weakness may be food, alcohol, drugs or pornography.
-Todd Shupe says that enemy knows our weakness better than we do ourselves and will encourage us to go to it rather than God in times of need.
-According to Todd Shupe, formerly of LSU, our lives can soon be dominated by our weakness and we are living completely in the flesh rather than in the Spirit.
+The enemy knows our weakness better than we do ourselves and will encourage us to go to it rather than God in times of need.
+Our lives can soon be dominated by our weakness and we are living completely in the flesh rather than in the Spirit.
 Self-control is the very essence of “dying to self” and living in righteousness with God.
 Our righteousness cannot — and will not ever — come from ourselves, but only as a means of grace from God as a result of totally surrendering yourself to His will and becoming His disciple.

-If you are struggling with self-control, Todd Shupe encourages you to first begin with prayer and ask God for His help.
+If you are struggling with self-control, then first begin with prayer and ask God for His help.
 Then, go into the Bible and study and memorize some particular verses that speak to you and your particular situation.

 The exercise of self-control will not only keep us away from our temptations but will allow us to be a powerful witness for God.
 You may ask, “How can I be a good witness for God by exercising self-control?”
 The best witness is one who demonstrates his faith with his actions.
 St. Francis of Assisi encouraged people to speak the gospel wherever they go and use words when necessary.